hoerb1337/dbms_medical_database/README.md

 <b>Information on this web app and its usage:</b>
 - Technology mainly used: Python, SQL, HTML and CSS with the help of Streamlit
-- In general, the web app is built around frontend python modules, which include HTML and CSS.
-The Frontend modules access Backend modules (Python files with Service in the end), with the logic and SQL-Queries required to display in the frontend.
-The Backend modules access one central Backendservice (database.py) to connect and disconnect to the database.
+- In general, the web app is built around frontend Python modules, which include HTML and CSS.
+The frontend modules access backend modules including the functional logic and SQL-Queries to create and access data required to display in the frontend.
+The backend modules access one central database backend to connect and disconnect to the database.
 - Branch "prod" is used for the demonstration on 1st February 2023
 - Web app is hosted on Streamlit Cloud, which accesses the file 'main.py' from branch "prod" on GitHub to render the web app
 - For the login, the web app uses the service https://www.dashboardauth.com/